 Presbyterian Women are committed to strengthening the Presbyterian Church (U.S.A.) because we are the Presbyterian Church (U.S.A.)!
-In fact, more than two million people—women and men—worship in nearly 10,000 Presbyterian congregations throughout the United States.
+In fact, more than one million people worship in 8,705 PC(USA) congregations throughout the United States.
 As Presbyterians (and Presbyterian Women), we believe that we are the hands of Christ in this world and that we are ever guided by the Holy Spirit.

 In our Purpose statement, we commit to strengthening the PC(USA).
 It’s an organizational commitment, but also a commitment that individual Presbyterian Women carry out according to their skills and gifts.